-Though the old pear trees persisted for a long time, they were eventually overgrown by impenetrable thorny shrubs and uncombed by anyone, they would be burnt along the roads.
+Though the old pear trees persisted for a long time, they were eventually overgrown by impenetrable thorny shrubs and uncombed by anyone; they would be burnt along the roads.

-Variations of both slivovice and hruškovice can be found widely in most Czech homes and many people take great pride in producing it privately from their own fruit trees.
+Variations of both slivovice and hruškovice can be found widely in most Czech homes, and many people take great pride in producing it privately from their own fruit trees.
 Which is legal there, by the way.
-But for those who do not have access to the fruit trees, R. Jelinek is the go-to brand.
+But for those who do not have access to fruit trees, R. Jelinek is the go-to brand.

 Czechs don’t just drink this recreationally.
 They use this as medicine for whatever ails you.
-It’s been said it can ease a toothache, calm an upset stomach, rid you of a cold or the flu, and even to aid with digestion.
+It’s been said it can ease a toothache, calm an upset stomach, rid you of a cold or the flu, and even aid with digestion.
 At 47 proof, it can also be used as an anesthetic!
 As a guest in a Czech home, you’ll usually be poured a shot without even asking.
 Czechs use it both as an apéritif and digestif.
-I’ve had homemade hruškovice and all I tasted was the alcohol.
+I’ve had homemade hruškovice, and all I tasted was the alcohol.
 In the Pear Williams Pear Brandy, the drink does not obscure the aroma or flavor of the fruit – which is what makes it so good!

 Yes!
 You Can Get Some Here in the USA

-You can email Robert Bokuvka, the Midwest Manager for R. Jelinek directly at firstname.lastname@example.org and tell him the girls at TresBohemes.com sent you to order some for your local store!
+You can email Robert Bokuvka, the Midwest Manager for R. Jelinek, directly at firstname.lastname@example.org and tell him the girls at TresBohemes.com sent you to order some for your local store!

-You can thank me later, after you’re enjoying your own bottle while self-isolating.
+You can thank me later, after enjoying your bottle while self-isolating.
 At least those of us who wanted to travel for spring and summer can still feel a sense of connection with all our Czech friends and neighbors across the sea!
 But even if that wasn’t the plan – you should pick up a bottle today!

 I’m having a shot right now as my own personal COVID-19 preventative!*

 Na zdraví!
-(This means ‘cheers’ or more literally ‘to your health’ in Czech).
+(This means ‘cheers’ or, more literally, ‘to your health’ in Czech).

 Orgeat syrup is a sweet syrup made from almonds, sugar, and rose water or orange flower water.
 It was originally made with a barley-almond blend.
 It has a pronounced almond taste and is used to flavor many cocktails.
 The kind you get in the local liquor store is just corn syrup and artificial flavoring.
 I recommend Small Hand Foods Orgeat Syrup which is made in the traditional French style, with the addition of apricot kernels which provides a distinct marzipan flavor without using extract.

 DISCLAIMER: My personal writing is in no way a claim for a cure for any ailment, especially a virus.
 (1) According to the Surgeon General, women should not drink alcoholic beverages during pregnancy because of the risk of birth defects.
-(2) Consumption of alcoholic beverages impairs your ability to drive a car or operate machinery, and may cause health problems.
-This website is designed for educational purposes only and the information contained herein is not intended to be medical advice.
+(2) Consumption of alcoholic beverages impairs your ability to drive a car or operate machinery and may cause health problems.
+This website is designed for educational purposes only, and the information contained herein is not intended to be medical advice.
 The information provided on this website should not be used for diagnosing or treating any health condition.
 It is not a substitute for professional care.
-If you have or suspect you have a health problem, you should consult your health care provider.
+If you have or suspect you have a health problem, you should consult your healthcare provider.
 The authors, editors, producers, sponsors, and contributors of this website shall not be liable for any loss or damage alleged to have occurred as a result of the use of this website.
 If you believe you have a medical emergency, you should immediately call 911.